Agusan River: Geography

 The headwaters of the river are found in the mountains of Davao de Oro, near its border with Davao Oriental and east of Tagum.
 It flows through the wide Agusan River valley which measures 177 km from south to north and varies from 32–48 km in width.
-It finally drains into the Butuan Bay at its mouth in Butuan.
+It finally drains into Butuan Bay at its mouth in Butuan.

 One of the prominent features in the Agusan River basin is the presence of the Agusan Marsh covering a total area of 19197 ha.
 The marsh serves a flood retention basin for the Agusan River, cutting the high discharge of water causing flash floods in the lower reaches of the river.
 Aside from that, the marsh harbors unique and pristine habitats like the sago and peat swamps forest and is a home to endangered and endemic flora and fauna.
 As a consequence, it was designated a wildlife sanctuary by then-President Fidel V. Ramos in 1996.